c. 1500 BC

 c.
 54 AD

 Christianity reaches Byzantium.
 One of the earliest converts is a Jewish girl named Ruth.
-Hieronymous bar Johoiachin, a local Jewish leader, arranged for her to be stoned to death.
+A local Jewish leader called Hieronymous bar Johoiachin arranges for her to be stoned to death.

 A group of Zealots begin a rebellion in Byzantium.